perladvent/perldotcom/content/article/_pub_2002_03_19_dotnet.md

 {
+   "description" : " No, I haven't sold out; I haven't gone over to the dark side; I haven't been bought.
+I'm one of the last people to be using closed-source software by choice.
+But one of the traits of any self-respecting hacker...", "slug" : "/pub/2002/03/19/dotnet.html",
-   "categories" : "Windows",
+   "draft" : null,
-   "title" : "A Perl Hacker's Foray into .NET", "authors" : [
+   "authors" : [
       "simon-cozens"
    ],
+   "date" : "2002-03-19T00:00:00-08:00",
+   "title" : "A Perl Hacker's Foray into .NET", "image" : null,
+   "categories" : "windows",
    "thumbnail" : "/images/_pub_2002_03_19_dotnet/111-perl_dotnet.gif",
-   "image" : null,
-   "date" : "2002-03-19T00:00:00-08:00",
-   "description" : " No, I haven't sold out; I haven't gone over to the dark side; I haven't been bought.
-I'm one of the last people to be using closed-source software by choice.
-But one of the traits of any self-respecting hacker...", "draft" : null,
    "tags" : [
       "net-clr-c"
-   ],
-   "slug" : "/pub/2002/03/19/dotnet.html"
+   ]
 }